ishikawa-group/orr-overpotential-calculator/README.md

-# ORR Overpotential Calculator
+# OER Overpotential Calculator

-* A Python package for calculating overpotentials of the Oxygen Reduction Reaction (ORR).
+* A Python package for calculating overpotentials of the Oxygen Evolution Reaction (OER).

 ## Table of Contents